eric1foard/quick-budget/README.md

 # Roadmap

 ## Now
+#### Branch `unregistered-user-demo-version`
+- This branch will mostly update the Budget component.
+The primary goal is to let unregistered users try out the calculator, and have the option to save and register if they'd like.
+There are also some smaller adjustments that will be made in this branch, also related to the Budget component - see below.
+**(note to self - next todo is to add a button for budget from home.
+Then, will work just like a new user, except handling it differently when they click save.)**
-- Have another component, demobudget, that uses default props?
+-- Have another component, demobudget, that uses default props?
 Save lets them register and save.
+-- Make the save button look nicer.
+-- Add something after user saves using sweetalert
+-- Add a loading image for while the GET requests are being made.
+-- Track if user has made changes.
+If they have, warn them before leaving page.
+-- Allow users without profiles to use, like a demo.
+Then in order to save, create profile.

 - Add in id's

-- new branch - add in extensive code comments
+- New branch: 1) add in extensive code comments, 2) Make Readme nicer
-- make Readme nicer
-- Controller -> Models ?
+- get logic out of controller and into models (?)
 - Beautify dashboard.
-- (see budget section below)

 ### Next:
-- DB
--- How to seed information

 - User Controller
--- get logic out of controller and into models
+-- get logic out of controller and into models (?)
 -- reduce repitition between user/expense logic

 - Starting App